MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 # What's new in Dynamics 365 Guides

-The What's new pages provides details about the latest releases of Microsoft Dynamics 365 Guides.
-Dynamics 365 Guides is updated monthly.
-You'll find a What's new page below for each monthly release.
+The What's new pages provide details about the latest releases of Microsoft Dynamics 365 Guides.

 > [!NOTE]
 > You can also learn about new and upcoming Dynamics 365 Guides features through our